rebelsky/csc207c/_eboards/eboard03.md

 ### News / Etc.

-* You have a guest instructor today, so the eboard is just here ot record info for you.
-Please be nice to the guest instructor.
+* You have a guest instructor today, so the eboard is just here to present info to you (e.g., upcoming work, Q&A).
+    * Please be nice to the guest instructor.

 ### Upcoming work